 Mela is known as the place to go for a delicious and affordable lunch experience in downtown Asheville.
-It is one of the only Indian buffets in the city.
+It is one of just a handful of Indian buffets in the city.
 The restaurant continues to win numerous awards including best Indian food and best business lunch in Asheville.

 If visiting around dinner time, start off with the Samosas.
 This traditional Indian appetizer consists of hand made pastries stuffed with potatoes and peas then fried to perfection.
 In terms of main dishes, you really cannot top the Saag Paneer, a delicious filling dish consisting of homemade cheese cubes simmered in a seasoned spinach base.
 The Madras Vegetables dish is a wonderful mild spiced curry that almost anyone will love.